Video camera tube: Image orthicon

 The image orthicon (sometimes abbreviated IO), was common in American broadcasting from 1946 until 1968.
 A combination of the image dissector and the orthicon technologies, it replaced the iconoscope in the United States, which required a great deal of light to work adequately.

 The image orthicon tube was developed at RCA by Albert Rose, Paul K. Weimer, and Harold B. Law.
 It represented a considerable advance in the television field, and after further development work, RCA created original models between 1939 and 1940.
 The National Defense Research Committee entered into a contract with RCA where the NDRC paid for its further development.
 Upon RCA's development of the more sensitive image orthicon tube in 1943, RCA entered into a production contract with the U.S. Navy, the first tubes being delivered in January 1944.
 RCA began production of image orthicons for civilian use in the second quarter of 1946.

 While the iconoscope and the intermediate orthicon used capacitance between a multitude of small but discrete light sensitive collectors and an isolated signal plate for reading video information, the image orthicon employed direct charge readings from a continuous electronically charged collector.
 The resultant signal was immune to most extraneous signal crosstalk from other parts of the target, and could yield extremely detailed images.
-For instance, image orthicon cameras were still being used by NASA for capturing Apollo/Saturn rockets nearing orbit, although the television networks had phased the cameras out.
-Only they could provide sufficient detail.
+Image orthicon cameras were still being used by NASA for capturing Apollo/Saturn rockets nearing orbit, although the television networks had phased the cameras out.

 An image orthicon camera can take television pictures by candlelight because of the more ordered light-sensitive area and the presence of an electron multiplier at the base of the tube, which operated as a high-efficiency amplifier.
 It also has a logarithmic light sensitivity curve similar to the human eye.
 However, it tends to flare in bright light, causing a dark halo to be seen around the object; this anomaly was referred to as blooming in the broadcast industry when image orthicon tubes were in operation.
-Image orthicons were used extensively in the early color television cameras, where the increased sensitivity of the tube was essential to overcome the very inefficient, beam-splitting optical system of the camera.
+Image orthicons were used extensively in the early color television cameras such as the RCA TK-40/41, where the increased sensitivity of the tube was essential to overcome the very inefficient, beam-splitting optical system of the camera.

 The image orthicon tube was at one point colloquially referred to as an Immy.
 Harry Lubcke, the then-President of the Academy of Television Arts & Sciences, decided to have their award named after this nickname.
 Since the statuette was female, it was feminized into Emmy.
+The Image orthicon was used until the end of black and white television production in the 1960s.